-P- VETC1002 Veterinary Anatomy and Physiology 1 and C- VETC1007 Veterinary Anatomy and Physiology 2 handling and disposal of hazardous and biological materials will be demonstrated and practiced, complying with regulations by local, provincial and federal authorities.
+P- VETC1002 Veterinary Anatomy and Physiology 1 and C- VETC1007 Veterinary Anatomy and Physiology 2 outside laboratory.
+Essentials of Microbiology and Parasitology will be discussed.
+Safe handling and disposal of hazardous and biological materials will be demonstrated and practiced, complying with regulations by local, provincial and federal authorities.
 C- VETC1002 Veterinary Anatomy and Physiology 1